 We often hear advice about bringing as little number or makeup products as possible when traveling.
 But you don’t have to do that if you have a compact, multi-section makeup bag.
 Look for the shake-proof and spill-proof features to avoid spilling liquid makeup in your bag.

-In choosing a makeup bag, consider as well the number of makeup items you’re looking to bring.
+In choosing a makeup bag, consider the number of makeup items you want.
 Choosing a makeup pouch that’s too big may tempt you into bringing more makeup items than you need.
-This means more weight for you to carry and more things you might lose!
+This means more weight to carry and more things you might lose!

 See Related: Best Travel Makeup Kits to Buy

 Your vacation outfits aren’t complete without some bling!
 Jewelry can make even the most boring outfit look superb, so this is perfect for travelers who can bring only a limited number of clothing pieces.

 For this, you need a travel-size jewelry case that can store all kinds of jewelry.
 I recommend getting a compact multiple-layer jewelry case to squeeze into your carry-on luggage.

 Additionally, ensure it has earrings and ring holders to help avoid misplacing small pieces of jewelry.
 Speaking from experience here!